Some districts not complying with post-Parkland school safety laws, grand jury says

 “Initially, we have seen and heard troubling evidence of conflicts between school district officials and law enforcement agencies regarding who is ultimately responsible for executing and enforcing SB 7026 and SB 7030,” the grand jury wrote in a scathing report issued Friday.
 “It appears that at least some of these officials have failed — or refused — to accept their responsibility for school safety.”

-SB 7026, also known as the Marjory Stoneman Douglas High School Public Safety Act, was signed into law by DeSantis March 9, 2018.
+SB 7026, also known as the Marjory Stoneman Douglas High School Public Safety Act, was signed into law by Gov. Rick Scott on March 9, 2018.
 It enabled local sheriffs — at the discretion of school districts — to establish a Coach Aaron Feis Guardian Program to train school employees as armed guards.
-Feis, a 37-year-old assistant football coach, was one of 17 students and faculty members killed in the shootings.
+Feis, a 37-year-old assistant football coach, was one of 17 students and faculty members killed in the shooting.

 Due to state laws regarding grand jury information, Friday’s report was limited to vague criticisms and did not specifically name school districts at fault or what their violations were.